Utah Administrative Code

 (2) The licensee is responsible to establish and implement facility policies and procedures.
 Policies and procedures must reflect current facility practice.

 (3) The licensee must be a licensed nurse with at least two years experience working in a health care setting, and must provide nursing coverage on a daily basis during daytime hours of operation.
-Facilities licensed prior to July 1, 1998, that do not have a licensed nurse residing in the facility, must provide 24 hour certified nurse aide coverage.

 (4) The licensee must employ sufficient staff to meet the needs of the residents.